peterldowns/pgtestdb/README.md

 ### Defining A Helper

-It would be crazy to add that whole prelude to each of your tests.
+It would be tedious to add that whole prelude to each of your tests.
 I recommend that you define a test helper function that calls `pgtestdb.New` with the same `pgtestdb.Config` and `pgtestdb.Migrator` each time.
 You should then use this helper in your tests.
 Here is an example: